0xB455/ActiveSyncBruter/README.md

 #### Single Mode Workflow

 For a single credential, the tool performs one check (using the final timeout) and reports the result.

-## Disclaimer

-**ActiveSyncBruter** is intended for authorized penetration testing and security assessment only.
-Use this tool only on systems for which you have explicit permission to test.
-The author assumes no liability for misuse or damage resulting from the use of this tool.

 ## License